marsggbo/marsggbo/README.md

 - IEEE Transactions on Medical Imaging (TMI)
 - IEEE Journal of Biomedical and Health Informatics (JBHI)
 - Expert Systems with Applications
-- AAAI Conference on Artificial Intelligence (AAAI)
+- AAAI Conference on Artificial Intelligence (AAAI) 2021/2023
+- The IEEE / CVF Computer Vision and Pattern Recognition Conference (CVPR) 2023

 ### Awards